A Tree Grows in Brooklyn (musical): Act One

 The musical opens on a Saturday morning when the community is getting the week's pay (Payday).
 Hildy is waiting with her friend Katie for her boyfriend Johnny Nolan.
 While they wait they switch hats.
 Johnny arrives (Mine Till Monday) and thinks Katie is Hildy as Katie is wearing Hildy's hat and kisses her.
 Hildy angrily leaves.
-Meanwhile, Cissy, Katie's sister, is hoping to get married to Oscar, who would be her tenth husband, all of who she calls Harry after her first who left when he had to go back to his other wife.
+Meanwhile, Cissy, Katie's sister, hopes to marry Oscar, who would be her tenth husband, all of who she calls Harry after her first who left when he had to go back to his other wife.
 Oscar agrees to marry her if she can produce a baby.
 Katie and Johnny decide to marry (Make the Man Love Me) and Johnny resolves to quit drinking and spending money at saloons (I'm Like a New Broom).
 Johnny gets drunk anyway and doesn't have enough money to pay for their first piece of furniture, a bed.
 Katie pays for it, giving up having a grand wedding in church (Looks who Dancing).
 Meanwhile, Hildy has ended up marrying Aloysius (Mine Next Monday).
 Cissy pretends she is pregnant and has Johnny and Katie smuggle in an adopted baby while she sends Oscar away repeatedly to fetch food (Love is the Reason).
 Katie has had to get a job as a janitress to support herself, Johnny, and their daughter Francie.
 Johnny, who disappeared for two days, reappears during a rooftop party (If You Haven't Got A Sweetheart).
 Johnny tells Katie he got a job as a piano player and that sings will be better for them (I'll Buy You A Star).